MostlyAdequate/mostly-adequate-guide/ch4.md

 };
 ```

 We typically don't define functions that work on arrays, because we can just call `map(getChildren)` inline.
-Same with `sort`, `filter`, and other higher order functions[^Higher order function: A function that takes or returns a function].
+Same with `sort`, `filter`, and other higher order functions(Higher order function: A function that takes or returns a function).

 When we spoke about *pure functions*, we said they take 1 input to 1 output.
 Currying does exactly this: each single argument returns a new function expecting the remaining arguments.
 That, old sport, is 1 input to 1 output.